alfmunny/cheatsheets/vim-cheatsheet.md

 ```
 /foo    search 'foo' forward in current buffer.
 The word will be hightlighted.
         Use n to goto the next and N to goto the previous one.
-?foo :  search 'foo' backward in current buffer.
+?foo    search 'foo' backward in current buffer.
 Nagivigation is the same as above
 ```

 ## fold and unfold

 ```
-za :open a fold under cursor
+za      open a fold under cursor
-zA :open a fold under cursor
+zA      open a fold under cursor
-zm: increase one fold level
+zm      increase one fold level
-zM: fold all
+zM      fold all
-zr: decrease one fold level
+zr      decrease one fold level
-zR: unfold all
+zR      unfold all
-zo: open fold at cursor
+zo      open fold at cursor
-zO: open all fold at cursor
+zO      open all fold at cursor
-zj: move to next fold
+zj      move to next fold
-zk: move to previous fold
+zk      move to previous fold
-zi: invert 'foldenable'
+zi      invert 'foldenable'
 ```

 ## vimgrep in current file